+Lady Gaga's dogs found safe after armed robbery.
+Melissa Caddick: Missing fraud suspect's foot found on Australian beach.
 El Chapo trial: Mexican drug lord Joaquín Guzmán gets life in prison.
 Media playback is unsupported on your device A US judge has sentenced Mexican drug kingpin Joaquín "El Chapo" Guzmán to life in prison plus 30 years.

 The preachers getting rich from poor Americans.
 Image copyright Joseph De Sciose Televangelist Todd Coontz has a well-worn routine: he dresses in a suit, pulls out a Bible and urges viewers to pledge a very specific amount of money.

 Incredibly far, in the case of Anna Delvey - real name Anna Sorokin - who tricked the city's elite into thinking she was a billionaire heiress.
 She hired a private jet, went to all the best parties, and threw cash at everyone she saw - a $100 (£78) tip if you carried her bag or were her Uber driver.
 Yet, ultimately, her time at the top was short-lived.

 The Frenchmen, Pascal Fauret and Bruno Odos, fled the country following the raid and were rearrested in France.
 A further five people have also been handed sentences for their involvement.
 Ringleader Ali Bouchareb was given 18 years in prison.
 His accomplice Frank Colin was handed a 12-year sentence.
 Two others were acquitted after the seven-week trial.
 Former Barclays traders jailed over Euribor rate-rigging.
 Image copyright AFP Two traders have been jailed after being convicted of conspiring to rig the Euribor global interest rate.

 Colin Bermingham, 62, and Carlo Palombo, 40, both former Barclays traders, were convicted of conspiracy to defraud.
 Mr Bermingham received a five year jail term, while Mr Palombo was jailed for four years.
 Another trader, Sisse Bohart, has been acquitted.
 The sentences bring to an end the biggest trial so far for rigging interest rates - in this case the Euribor benchmark used to fix the interest rates of millions of euro-denominated loans.
 Lisa Osofsky, director of the Serious Fraud Office, said: "These men deliberately undermined the integrity of the financial system to line their pockets and advance the interests of their employers.